SICKAG/sick_safevisionary_ros2/sick_safevisionary_interfaces/README.md

-# Sick Safevisionary Interfaces
+# SICK safeVisionary Interfaces
-Interface definitions for the Sick *safeVisionary2* driver.
+Interface definitions for the SICK *safeVisionary2* driver.

 ## Individual build
 In the root of a sourced workspace, call